-Currently our department has 14 permanent faculty members, 6 lecturers, and 16 graduate students.
-The graduate programs offered are Doctor of Philosophy and Master of Science.
+Currently, our department has 16 research faculty members, 9 lecturers, and 16 graduate teaching assistants.
 Research activities are mainly concentrated in the areas of Combinatorics and Graph Theory, Complex Dynamical Systems, Difference Equations, Numerical Analysis, and Applied Analysis.
 Also, individual faculty members perform research in other areas.

 Delve into dynamics in complex variables, including topics like cubic polynomials and attractors.
 Discover more about Complex Dynamical Systems.

 URI's math department is a global hub for learning in Difference Equations, focusing on the global behavior of nonlinear DEs.
 Explore our contributions in Difference Equations.